luke-h1/archived-portfolio/README.md

 ---

 ## FEATURES:
   * nav bar with hamburger menu that is responsive (flexbox + media quries )
+  * add FA icons to navigation bar (left side)
   * dark mode / light mode theme switch (Implement with Vanilla Javascript)
   * footer with FA icons
   * form that calls a PHP script when submitted (Request to see CV)